DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/onReorder.md

 Information about the event that caused the function's execution.

 ##### field(e.dropInsideItem): Boolean
 Indicates if the dragged row is dropped inside another row.
-Available only for the **TreeList** widget.

 ##### field(e.event): event
 #include common-ref-eventparam